Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 - Time tracking and billing are included, not add-ons

-- Client-facing portals are a standout feature
+- Client-facing portals stand out

 - Project profitability reporting is rare at this price